d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

-These three settings were tested in GPT-3 :cite:`brown2020language`, whose largest version uses data and model size about two orders of magnitude larger than those in GPT-2.
+These three settings were tested in GPT-3 :cite:`brown2020language`, whose largest version uses data and model size about two orders of magnitude larger than those in GPT-2 and is pretrained with 300 billion tokens.
 GPT-3 uses the same Transformer decoder architecture as its direct predecessor GPT-2 except that attention patterns
 (at the right in :numref:`fig_gpt-decoder-only`) are sparser at alternating layers.
-Pretrained with 300 billion tokens,
-GPT-3 performs better with larger model size, where few-shot performance increases most rapidly (:numref:`fig_gpt3-xshot-scaling`).
+Across all 42 accuracy-denominated benchmarks, GPT-3's performance increases steadily with model size, where its few-shot performance increases more rapidly, demonstrating that larger models are more proficient at in-context learning (:numref:`fig_gpt3-xshot-scaling`).
+Also worth noting is the performance comparison between GPT3 and other fine-tuned models (e.g. fine-tuned BERT-Large).
+As benchmarked on the SuperGLUE dataset, with just one random example per task, few-shot GPT3 is able to achieve a comparable SuperGLUE score with the fine-tuned BERT-Large model, which is trained on the full 125K SuperGLUE training set.
+After scaling up the number of examples per task for the few-shot setup with up to 30 examples, it is observed that GPT-3 requires less than eight total examples per task to outperform a fine-tuned BERT-Large on overall SuperGLUE score.

 The subsequent GPT-4 model did not fully disclose technical details in its report :cite:`openai2023gpt4`.
 By contrast with its predecessors, GPT-4